PraveenSiva77/Varunah-KCE/README.md

 ## 🏫 About Varunah

-Varunah is the annual technical and cultural festival of Kongu College of Engineering, offering students a dynamic platform to showcase innovation, participate in technical challenges, and engage in diverse non-technical events for a holistic learning experience.
+Varunah is the annual technical and cultural festival of Kathir College of Engineering, offering students a dynamic platform to showcase innovation, participate in technical challenges, and engage in diverse non-technical events for a holistic learning experience.

 ## 📞 Contact